推荐杏吧原创

 • Provide alt text or image descriptions.
 If tools for alt text aren’t available, describe images with text where you post them.
 Consider manually preceding the text with “Image Description” or “Photo caption” for clarity.

 • Do not use text on top of or inside images; it can’t be read by a screen reader.
-If you must do so, ensure the alt text included the text written over the image.
+If you must do so, ensure the alt text includes the text written over the image.

 • Do not use flashing, flickering, or blinking items (e.g. GIFs) unless they flash less than three times per second, and do not use saturated red colors for flashing content.